BFGoodrich: Racing Heritage

 BFGoodrich is also known for their performance and racing developments and achievements.
 Its roots in racing can be traced as far back as 1914, when BFGoodrich tires were used by the winning car of the Indianapolis 500.
 This was just the beginning of victories in several competitions including the Baja 1000, Paris-Dakar Rally, World Rally Championships and many other prestigious racing competitions.

-BFGoodrich has been active on the competitive off-road scene in the USA since 1973, but it was only two decades later that the American brand got its first taste of the world’s longest and toughest cross-country rally – the Dakar.
-BFGoodrich, Official Sponsor and exclusive tire partner of the Rallye du Dakar since 2002’s edition, proposes to all competitors access to premium tires and to its racing service present on all the Rallye’s duration.
+BFGoodrich has been active in competitive off-road racing in the United States since 1973, and entered the Dakar Rally in 1993.
+BFGoodrich has served as an official sponsor and tire partner for the Dakar Rally since 2002, supplying tires and support services to competitors.

 Offroad

 BFGoodrich developed and markets its flagship All-Terrain T/A and Mud-Terrain T/A tires.
-Due to its unique tread design and known raised white letters on the tire sidewall, the tire consolidated a loyal customer base, especially among off-roading enthusiasts, its main application is pickup trucks and body-on-frame SUVs.
-In the more recent years, UTV winnings are becoming more synonymous with BFG and their custom specifications are greatly appreciated on race day, Class 1, Class 10, and Unlimited Spec Desert cars have also utilized BFGoodrich tires and have found a winning formula for over 30 races in a row.
+The tires have a unique tread pattern and raised white letters on the tire sidewall, their main application is pickup trucks and body-on-frame SUVs.
+BFG also supplies custom spec tires for Class1, Class 10 and Unlimited Spec Desert car racing.

+In popular culture

+In 1976 BFGoodrich sponsored a short documentary film, Free Wheelin, about vanning, the practice of customizing vans.
+The film was directed by Bill Buckley and Mel Horace and written by Brock Yates.
+Cinecraft Productions provided the location production crew and post-production services.
+Footage for the documentary was shot at the National Street Van July 1976 “4th Annual "National Truck-In" get together in Bowling Green, Kentucky.
+The movie featured interviews with participants, as well as plugs for BFGoodrich tires and a BFGoodrich "project van," an automobile outfitted with the latest van technology.
+The film had a full length of approximately 21 minutes but was edited to other lengths so that it could play as either a short or a trailer in movie theaters.
+In 2023 the film was restored by the Hagley Museum and Library, which had received a grant from the National Film Preservation Foundation for film preservation, and is currently held in its archives.